 5 Tips for Finding Your Passion While Transitioning Into the Workforce / Real World

 1. Internships.
 If you haven’t already, get an internship, like YESTERDAY!
 Seriously, I hated working for free, but because of my undergraduate internships, it led to me making some serious coin during my graduate degree (like double than what my classmates were making).

-Always be strategic about your internships though.
+Always be strategic about your internships, though.
 I had two really defining internships: one was at a law office, the other as a counselor in a mental health and substance abuse treatment center.
-I was deciding between the two vastly different career paths, and without going through that experience and my internships, I probably wouldn't realize bigger passions of mine (like being an entrepreneur) as quickly as I did.
+I was deciding between the two vastly different career paths, and without going through that experience and my internships, I probably wouldn’t realize bigger passions of mine (like being an entrepreneur) as quickly as I did.
 I constantly am contacted by people who are older than me, still in the 9-5 grind, wishing they could quit and follow their passion.
-I whole heartedly believe that internships are a major key in discovering your passion and boosting your earning potential.
+I wholeheartedly believe that internships are a major key of discovering your passion and boosting your earning potential.

 Internship PRO tip: Make it clear from the start that you are seeking employment.
 This can go at the end of your elevator pitch when they ask you to tell them about yourself and sound something like:

 “I discovered my passion for X while doing Y. I realized it was an innate gift of mine when teachers kept putting me in leadership positions surrounding this skill.
 Currently I am seeking an internship with (insert something specific/unique about the company) that will lead to employment opportunities at it’s conclusion.”

 2. Say “YES”.
 Even if you have no idea what you’re doing, say yes during this time in your life.
 Say yes to work, friends, whatever.